maisonobe/prisma/README.md

 performed with the $(A_3,A_1)$ side on the surface plate.
 Using multiple independent series leverages measurements errors.

-The measurements $m_k$ are provided to the prisma programm as a simple text file with each  line giving the name of the top vertex ($A_1$, $A_2$ or
+The measurements $m_k$ are provided to the prisma program as a simple text file with each  line giving the name of the top vertex ($A_1$, $A_2$ or
 $A_3$), the diameter $d_k$ of the pins, the height $h_k$ of the spacer blocks, and the value $m_k$ that was measured with these settings.
 The